samjaros-stanford/stats-task/README.md

 ## Question 2

 Using the MOUD data set, please create a figure displaying the difference in withdrawal scale between the MOUD treatment and no MOUD treatment groups.
-The figure should be ready to hand off to a journal for publication and needs a title and properly labelled axes.
+The figure should be ready to hand off to a journal for publication.

 ## Question 3